 ABOUT THE HUME SOCIETY

-The Society holds conferences each year, with a program of papers and formal comments, and the Society’s annual business meeting.
-Papers submitted for presentation at the Hume Conferences are subject to anonymous review.
+The Hume Society holds conferences each year, with a program of papers and formal comments, along with the Society’s annual business meeting.
+Papers submitted for Hume Conferences are subject to anonymous review.
 Hume Society Young Scholar Awards are given to qualifying graduate students whose papers have been accepted through the normal anonymous-review process.

 The Society also organizes group sessions at the Eastern, Central, and Pacific Division meetings of the American Philosophical Association, as well as at the meeting of the Canadian Philosophical Association.
 Special meetings are also held, either independently or sponsored jointly with other societies.

-Members of the Hume Society receive the journal Hume Studies, published twice yearly in April and November under the auspices of the Society.
-In addition, members have full access to the Hume Studies Archives, an online archive of the journal.
+Members of the Hume Society receive the journal Hume Studies, published twice yearly in April and November issues.
+Members also have online access to all issues of the journal in the Hume Studies Archives.